cloudblog004/fantasticfoodies/content/en/posts/2190-easiest-way-to-prepare-award-winning-chicken-steak-with-white-sauce.md

 1. Take  For vegetables (1/2 teaspoon salt or pepper or 1 tablespoon butter)

 White Sauce, Beef Steak And Juicy Fruit Chaat by Ruby Taj Recipe of White Sauce, Beef Chicken Steak Recipe Chicken Steak is delicious dish.
-Chicken is marinated with sauce &amp; honey mixture.
+Chicken is marinated with sauce & honey mixture.
 Then grilled and serve with boiled vegetables and rice or fries or potatoes wedges or mashed potatoes.
 Village Food Secrets Subscribe for more videos. #legendarycuisine #Chickensteak Recipes combinations to help you level up your cooking skills.

 <!--inarticleads2-->